Samsung Galaxy Z Fold 2

-The Samsung Galaxy Z Fold 2 (stylized as Samsung Galaxy Z Fold2, sold as Samsung Galaxy Fold 2 in certain territories) is an Android-based foldable smartphone developed by Samsung Electronics for its Galaxy Z series, succeeding the Galaxy Fold.
-It was announced on August 5, 2020 alongside the Galaxy Note 20, the Galaxy Tab S7, the Galaxy Buds Live, and the Galaxy Watch 3 during the Samsung's Galaxy Unpacked event.
-Samsung later revealed pricing and availability details on September 1, before being progressively released to all major markets on September 18.
+The Samsung Galaxy Z Fold 2 (stylized as Samsung Galaxy Z Fold2, sold as Samsung Galaxy Fold 2 in certain territories) is an Android-based foldable smartphone manufactured and developed by Samsung Electronics for its Galaxy Z series, succeeding the Galaxy Fold.
+During its reveal, it was first announced on August 5, 2020 alongside the Galaxy Note 20, the Galaxy Tab S7, the Galaxy Buds Live, and the Galaxy Watch 3 at the Samsung's first Galaxy Unpacked event part.
+And later, it revealed pricing and availability details on September 1, 2020 at the second Galaxy Unpacked event part, alongside the Galaxy Fit 2 announcement, before being progressively released to all major markets on September 18.

-On October 9, 2024, Samsung stopped security updates to the phone.
+On August 11, 2021, the Galaxy Z Fold 2 was succeeded by the Galaxy Z Fold 3.
+The Galaxy Z Fold 2 stopped receiving security updates on October 9, 2024.

 Specifications

 Design

 Unlike the original Fold which had an entirely plastic screen, the screen is protected by 30 micron-thick “ultra-thin glass” with a plastic layer like the Z Flip, manufactured by Samsung with materials from Schott AG; conventional Gorilla Glass is used for the back panels with an aluminum frame.
 The hinge mechanism is also borrowed from the Z Flip, using nylon fibers designed to keep dust out; it is self-supporting from 75 to 115 degrees.
 The power button is embedded in the frame and doubles as the fingerprint sensor, with the volume rocker located above.
 The device comes in two colors, Mystic Bronze and Mystic Black, as well as a Limited Edition Thom Browne model.
 In select regions, users are able to customize the hinge color when ordering the phone from Samsung's website.